 Below you’ll find the most popular hatchbacks you can lease today, of varying shapes and sizes.
 There are lots to choose from, so we’ve separated them into categories that you can quickly jump to if you’re especially interested in a certain type.

-City Car Hatchbacks
+Best City Car Hatchbacks

 These are the most affordable new cars on sale today and the smallest too.
 Designed as urban runarounds, they were once pretty primitive and therefore not much fun to live with, but if you don’t require a ton of cabin space then the latest, much-improved models might be all the hatchback you need.

 You’ll be surprised how grown-up and refined this Korean city car feels.
 The second-gen Hyundai i10 of 2014 was a cracking little thing but the Mk3, launched in 2020, steps things on again.
-Lots of space in the cabin for this size of car, plenty of equipment, a long manufacturer warranty – all offered at competitive lease rates.
+Lots of space in the cabin for this size of car, plenty of equipment, a long manufacturer warranty and all offered at competitive lease rates.

 This is related to the Hyundai i10 but the Kia Picanto is more wilfully stylish on the outside than its Korean cousin.
-You get big-car driving manners and loads of useful kit on the Picanto, with the 1.0-litre T-GDI three-cylinder turbo petrol being a particular engine highlight.
+You get big-car driving manners and loads of useful kit on the Picanto, with the 1.0-litre T-GDI 3-cylinder turbo petrol being a particular engine highlight.
 Massive manufacturer warranty, too.

 Nothing does chic city style like the Fiat 500.
-An all-new model launched in 2021 went fully electric, but the petrol-powered car continues alongside it as the ‘500 Classic’.
+An all-new model launched in 2021 and went fully electric, but the petrol-powered car continues alongside it as the ‘500 Classic’.
 Small rear seats and boot aside, the 500 represents desirable motoring at its most affordable level.

 Also Check Out:

-Three of the top 5 best-selling cars in the UK were hatchbacks of this size.
+In 2021, 2 of the top 5 best-selling cars in the UK were hatchbacks of this size.
 A family hatchback is big enough to function as a family motor, yet small enough to be easy to park in tight spots.
 They’re also very affordable to lease and won’t break the bank to run, either.

 The Octavia’s greatest trick is that it is based on the same chassis as the Volkswagen Golf but the Skoda’s body is much bigger, so that you get far more cabin space and a massive 600-litre boot to play with for your money.
 Not only that, but the Skoda’s fastback shape is really appealing and the interior finishing is also top-notch on the latest Mk4.

 Don’t be put off by Toyota reviving the Corolla nameplate for its latest compact hatch, launched in 2019.
-While older Corollas may have been phenomenally dull things, the new one is a sharp-suited, hybrid-powered class act, with a great chassis and a smart, generously equipped interior.
+While older Corollas may have been phenomenally dull things, the new model is a sharp-suited, hybrid-powered class act, with a great chassis and a smart, generously equipped interior.
 It’ll likely be as reliable as clockwork, too.

 Comfort, comfort, comfort – that’s what you get with the funky Citroen C4.
 It uses crossover styling themes in the main, but with a ‘Progressive Hydraulic Cushion’ suspension set up to be as soft as possible and a load of sound-deadening around the passenger compartment, the C4 will ease you through long-distance journeys in the most cosseting fashion imaginable.